Jagoda11/my-project-template/README.md

 - `clean`: 🧽 Removes the `node_modules` directory and `package-lock.json` file.
 - `prepare`: 🐾 Sets up Husky for managing git hooks.

+## 📚 Frameworks Guide

+For more information on how to choose and work with different frontend and backend frameworks in this project, please read the [Frameworks Guide](FRAMEWORKS_GUIDE.md).

 ## 💖 Support